jecbrsmnhub/Excel_Project01/README.md

  • ❎ Data Validation

 📝 **Dataset**
-This project primarily focuses on finding the median salary for data science jobs and specifying the median salary for each country.
+This project primarily focuses on finding the median salary for data science jobs and that's correlate with the country.

 📌 **Bar Chart for Job Title**